 In fact, Congress has a club if it wants to use it.
 Of the nine members appointed to the Council, two were recess appointments and must be confirmed by the Senate.
-They are William A. M. Burden, New York investment by Erik Bergaust and William O. Miller banker, and Lt.
+They are William A. M. Burden, New York investment banker, and Lt.
 Gen. James H. Doolittle, retired.
 Doolittle will become chairman of the board of Space Technology Laboratories January 1.
 Doolittle's appointment may be debated for possible "conflict of interests," because of his STL position.